-In this corner of the garden, we find Diana - the goddess of the hunt and twin sister of Apollo- lying down while looking at the sky and petting a mastiff.
+In this corner of the garden, while walking with the audioguide, we find Diana - the goddess of the hunt and twin sister of Apollo- lying down while looking at the sky and petting a mastiff.
 She has her arch and quiver.

 The author of this marble sculptor is the French artist Peter Michell (1792-1794).
 A sculptor of Diana lying down and resting is not a frequent sight.

 30. The Plane Tree of the Infante's Garden